deanobrien/application-insights-sitecore-module/README.md

  - View logs from as far back as the moment you start tracking them

  - Extend to track any application using application insights

+ - Entra Authentication (more info Switch to Entra Auth)

+ - Add the following Alerts (more info Alerting added to App Insights module)

+ - Exception Contains String

+ - Exception Spike

+ - Schedule Task Inactivity

+ - Cron Task Inactivity

+ - Custom Event

+ - Webpage Down

+ - Service Bus Queue Exceeds

+ - AI Alerts

+ - Azure Devops / TFS Integration

+ - AI Summary of all Exceptions over given period

+ - Ask AI any question about all exceptions in given period

+ - AI Analysis and recommendation based Exception and Custom code (from your repo)

+ - Generate Work Items or PRs based on Recommendations

+ - AI Alerting - this compares recent exceptions against last X days and alerts if it finds anything 'out of ordinary' (all prompts are configurable)

  --------------------------------